 Hypothetically, longer and warmer growing seasons could extend the duration of suitable environments and available resources for insects.
 These conditions have the potential to increase insect feeding, mating, and voltinism.
-Climate change will affect insect populations and how insects respond to climate change will determine which insects are losers and which are winners, ECB is no exception.
+Changes in climate will affect insect populations and how insects respond to this change will determine which insects are losers and which are winners.
+This will be true for ECB, as well.
 European corn borer is a major agricultural pest here in the United States, accounting for up to $2 billion dollars in costs associated with managing these pests (Hyde et al. 1999).
 Investigating the energy requirements of diapause could expose mechanisms that regulate the timing of this tenuous life history decision.
 Developing strategies to manipulate the mechanisms regulating the progression of ECB through diapause could be valuable.
 Eventually, perturbing the European corn borer larvae’s ability to survive diapause by affecting how it accumulates and stores resources in preparation for diapause could be used as an added layer of pest management.
-Until then, the link between seasonal temperatures and global food security will become more tenuous and finding a making a comprehensive approach to dealing with the response of pest insects to climate change is imperative.
+Until then, the link between seasonal temperature variations(?) and global food security will become more tenuous.
+Finding… and finding a making a comprehensive approach to dealing with the response of pest insects to climate change is therefore a critical need for the agriculture.

 PROPOSED METHODOLOGY

-Origin and Husbandry of European Corn Corer: The Univoltine-Z (UZ) and Bivoltine-E (BE) strains of European corn borer (ECB) that will be used in this experiment were collected by members of Dr. Eric Dopman’s laboratory at Tufts University.
+Origin and Husbandry of European Corn Corer: The Univoltine-Z (UZ) and Bivoltine-E (BE) strains of European corn borer (ECB) used for this experiment were collected by members of Dr. Eric Dopman’s laboratory at Tufts University.
 Strain identity was determined genotypically using the pgFAR autosomal gene, this gene codes an important enzyme involved in determining the female sex-pheromone blend, and is partly responsible for the strain differences (Lassance et al. 2010).
 Both strains were collected as a mixture of larvae, pupae, and adults from New York state prior to 2015 (Wadsworth et al. 2015).
-For the duration of the experiment, each strain will be continuously mass reared at 26°C under a 16-hour photoperiod to promote continuous development.
-To test for differences in stored triglycerides between the diapause and non-diapause larvae, newly hatched larvae from each strain will be reared at 23°C under a 12-hour photoperiod to induce diapause or 16-hour photoperiod to promote continuous development.
+For the duration of the experiment, each strain will be continuously mass reared at 26 oC under a 16 hour photoperiod to promote continuous development.
+To test for differences in stored triglycerides between the diapause and non-diapause larvae, newly hatched larvae from each strain will be reared at 23 oC under a 12 hour photoperiod to induce diapause or 16 hour photoperiod to promote continuous development.
 Those larvae treated under diapause-inducing conditions from the UZ and BE strains will be labeled UZ12 and BE12 respectively and those treated under diapause avoiding conditions will be labeled UZ16 and BE16 respectively.